HSSC Adoption Fees*

 11. Families with children under five (5) years of age must adopt an animal that is at least twelve (12) weeks or older.
 Usually, young children cannot be expected to handle puppies and kittens properly.
 Mishandling is likely to result in injury to the animal, child or both.

 12. Property checks will be performed at the shelter’s discretion.
 Adoption of American Staffordshire Terriers, American Pitbull Terriers and Rottweilers, and some mixed breeds, may require a property check before the adoption can be approved.
-We require a fenced yard or outside kennel.
+We recommend a fenced yard or outside kennel.

 We retain the right to refuse adoption to anyone.